AJ2O/aws-whitepapers-summary/12-factor.md

   - Credentials to external services
   - Canonical hostname for the deploy
 - Config should be stored in **environmental variables** (shortened to *env vars*)
-  - Env vars are easy to change between deploys, and are a language- and OS-agnostic standard
+  - Env vars are easy to change between deploys, and are a standard across programming languages

 ## IV.
 Backing Services
 **Treat backing services as attached resources**